Accessibility & WCAG Compliance — Industry Regulations

 Key Points for HIPAA Compliance for Engineers

-- HIPAA applies to covered entities (hospitals, insurers, clearinghouses) and their business associates — if your SaaS touches PHI, you are a business associate
+- HIPAA applies to covered entities (hospitals, insurers, clearinghouses) and their business associates.
+If your SaaS touches PHI, you are a business associate

 - Protected Health Information (PHI) includes any individually identifiable health data: diagnoses, treatment records, billing info, even IP addresses if tied to a patient visit

-- The Security Rule requires three safeguard categories: administrative, physical, and technical — all three must be addressed
+- The Security Rule requires three safeguard categories: administrative, physical, and technical.
+All three must be addressed

 - You need a signed Business Associate Agreement (BAA) with every vendor that can access PHI, including your cloud provider